ThiagoLahass/Breast-Cancer-Diagnostic-Prediction-with-Machine-Learning/readme.md

 2. Run the project by executing the cells in the Jupyter Notebook or Python script.

 ## Results and Model Selection
-After training and evaluating multiple machine learning models, including `KNN`, `Decision Tree`, `SVC`, `Multinomial NB`, and `Gaussian NB`, we compared their performance based on key metrics:
+After training and evaluating multiple machine learning models, including `KNN`, `Decision Tree`, `SVC`, `Multinomial NB`, `Gaussian NB` and `XGBoost`, we compared their performance based on key metrics:

 - Accuracy
 - AUC Score